We welcome guest contributions from HR leaders and experts, provided the content aligns with our editorial themes and adheres to our style guide.

 What we’re looking for in 2026

-Based on this research, we prioritise content that:
+Based on this research, we have developed a new ‘practical insights’ content category.
+This is:

 • Generic thought leadership without practical application